Azure-Samples/cognitive-services-quickstart-code/java/Face/README.md

           Refer to dependencies.txt for URLs of the libraries to update if needed.
   - Create a **lib** folder in the root directory of your project, then add the FaceAPI library and dependency jars.
   - Add your Face subscription key to your environment variables with the name FACE_SUBSCRIPTION_KEY.
-  - Replace the "REGION" variable in the authenticate section with your region. <br>
+  - Replace the "REGION" variable in the authenticate section with your Azure subscription's region. <br>
     The "westus" is used, otherwise, as the default.
 NOTE: this quickstart does **not** need your Face endpoint.

 ## Compile and run